getsentry/sentry-java/docs/modules/logback.rst

         private static final Marker MARKER = MarkerFactory.getMarker("myMarker");

         void logSimpleMessage() {
-            // This adds a simple message to the logs logger.info("This is a test");
+            // This sends a simple event to Sentry logger.error("This is a test");
         }

         void logWithTag() {
-            // This adds a message with a tag to the logs named 'logback-Marker' logger.info(MARKER, "This is a test");
+            // This sends an event with a tag named 'logback-Marker' to Sentry logger.info(MARKER, "This is a test");
         }

         void logWithExtras() {
             // MDC extras
             MDC.put("extra_key", "extra_value");
-            // This adds a message with extras to the logs logger.info("This is a test");
+            // This sends an event with extra data to Sentry logger.info("This is a test");
         }